Route 3 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 Contract Notices and Standardised Statements

-The Procurement Officer must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice (or the PIN if that is being used as a Call for Competition).
+If using PCS-T or the ESPD (Scotland) Word Document, Procurement Officers must set out the specific requirements and minimum standards that are relevant and proportionate for the procurement exercise in the Contract Notice (or the PIN if that is being used as a Call for Competition).

 These statements are aligned to the relevant selection questions in the ESPD (Scotland) to enable Procurement Officers to adopt a standard approach in Contract Notices (and in PINs being used as Calls for Competition).
 Therefore where selection questions are not being used in the ESPD for the specific procurement exercise, the corresponding statements will not be required in the Contract Notice (or the PIN if that is being used as a Call for Competition).

-Some ESPD (Scotland) questions (and therefore statements) are naturally contract specific and it is necessary for you to add some information to these statements before insertion into the Contract Notice e.g. if requesting details of appropriate financial ratios you will only choose to use those appropriate to your particular contract, while others do not require further specification and you can choose to adopt them in their entirety.
+Some ESPD (Scotland) questions (and therefore statements) are naturally contract specific and it is necessary for you to add to or amend these statements before insertion into the Contract Notice e.g. if requesting details of appropriate financial ratios you will only choose to use those appropriate to your particular contract, while others do not require further specification and you can choose to adopt them in their entirety.
+If using the online ESPD (Scotland) module on PCS there is scope to add further details to each question (e.g. ratios) for clarity or guidance.

 Reliance on Other Parties